okta/okta-aws-cli/README.md

 ##### Multiple AWS environments for Non-Admin Users

 The multiple AWS environments feature will work for non-admin users if the OIDC Native app is granted the`okta.users.read.self` scope and the user is assigned to the OIDC Native app and assigned to each Okta AWS Federation app.
 The API endpoint `GET /api/v1/users/me/appLinks` is referenced to discover which applications are assigned to the non-admin user.
+The appLinks endpoint only lists Okta AWS Federation apps that the user would be able to see in the user's Okta Console.

 **IMPORTANT!!!**